Skip Navigation LinksHomeProgrammesEducationTe Tohu Paetahi Akoranga: Bachelor of Teaching (Early Childhood Education)

 The minimum requirements are:

-An IELTS score of at least 7.0 (Academic) in all bands (or equivalent including TOEFL, NZ Certificate in English Language (Academic) L5), achieved in one sitting authorised by the awarding body (i.e. combining scores from more than one test is not permissible).
-And which is within the preceding two years when the student’s application is received and stamped by Registry.
+An IELTS score of at least 7.0 (Academic) in all bands (or equivalent including TOEFL, NZ Certificate in English Language (Academic) L5), achieved in one sitting authorised by the awarding body (i.e. combining scores from more than one test is not permissible), and which is within the preceding two years when the student’s application is received and stamped by Registry.

 Safety Check

-UCOL Te Pūkenga holds a steadfast commitment to safeguarding the well-being and security of everyone within the early childhood sector.
+UCOL holds a steadfast commitment to safeguarding the well-being and security of everyone within the early childhood sector.
 To uphold this commitment, we diligently carry out a thorough safety assessment once you have successfully completed your application for enrolment.
 This assessment includes the following vital steps:

 1. Interview: We will engage in a thoughtful and informative interview to better understand your background and qualifications.